fbuermann/CysteineScreen/README.md

-# Tutorial: Primer design for high-throughput cysteine mutagenesis
+# CysteineScreen Package

+[//]: # (No rules defined for Chapter)

 High-throughput mutagenesis is a very useful tool for setting up cysteine cross-linking screens.
 This tutorial shows how to automatically design primers for mutating hundreds of residues in the *smc* gene of *B. subtilis* to cysteine.
-Most of the code resides in the accompanying **CysteineScreen** Wolfram Language package which exposes a single function: **makePrimerPair**.
+Most of the code resides in the accompanying **CysteineScreen** Wolfram Language package which exposes the function **makePrimerPair**.

 ## Package installation

-Make sure that the package folder containing this notebook has been placed in the directory opened by
+Make sure that the package folder has been placed in the directory opened by